June 13, 2025, 9:35 am | Read time: 7 minutes

 With a trick on Apple’s iPhone, you can quickly and easily scan documents and save them as PDFs in the Notes app.
 When creating a new note, just click on the Camera icon, and the option Scan Documents will appear.

-The iPhone automatically detects the paper’s outlines and crops the image accordingly.
+The iPhone automatically detects the outlines of the paper and crops the image accordingly.
 The image is automatically straightened, and contrast and brightness are adjusted for readability. iOS even recognizes the text in the image, allowing you to search for specific words or copy the content.
 You can then scan more documents or finish the process.
 The Notes app recognizes these captures as scanned documents.
 When saved on the iPhone, iOS automatically converts them into PDF files.

 10. Jump to the first photo in the Photos app

-Do you have so many pictures in the Photos app that it takes too long to scroll to the beginning manually?
+Do you have so many pictures in the Photos app that it takes too long to scroll to the beginning by hand?
 With a tap on the top edge of the screen (just below the notch), you can jump directly to the first photo in the gallery.
 This works the same way in albums in the Photos app and in search results.
 To return to the latest photo, simply tap the corresponding tab in the bottom bar of the Photos app where you are currently located–such as Library or Albums.

 Also read: 15 secret iOS features you should know